 Need-Based Grants (CROUS)

-At the beginning of the 2020 academic year, the management for need-based financial aid for ENSAI students will be handled by the Crous de Rennes in accordance with the rules in force at the French Ministry of Higher Education, Research and Innovation.
+The management for need-based financial aid for ENSAI students is handled by the Crous de Rennes in accordance with the rules in force at the French Ministry of Higher Education, Research and Innovation.

 This aid is granted to students facing financial hardship that would preclude them from undertaking or pursuing higher education.